asarupPrism/prismhealthlab/SWELL_DEBUG_GUIDE.md

+# DEPRECATED: See INTEGRATIONS.md for current Swell notes

-# Swell.js Error Fix - Debug Guide
+# Swell.js Error Fix - Debug Guide (legacy)

 ## Issue Fixed
 The "Internal server error" when adding items to cart has been resolved by fixing several key issues: